naeemshaikh90/Workflow/README.md

 So from right now I will organize my to-do list in Agile way.

-It's hard to complete some task or to read each and every [awesome links](https://github.com/sindresorhus/awesome), [projects](https://github.com/vsouza/awesome-ios), [GitHub Organizations](https://github.com/naeemshaikh90/Reading-List/blob/master/Github.md#organizations) [cool profiles](https://github.com/naeemshaikh90/Reading-List/blob/master/Github.md#profiles) and many more interesting links.
+It's hard to complete some task or to read out each and every links that we came across daily while surfing internet.
 It's hard because there are a million choices along the way, and because it never really ends.
 In a word, it's uncertain.

 There are two ways to deal with that; to control it, or to accept it.